Labelling 3D prints

 upturned 3D model of a park, with clear sticky braille labels on the base

-sticky braille labels placed under key features on a flat-based 3D model
+Sticky braille labels placed under key features on a flat-based 3D model.

 Basement – a base plate or tactile graphic